airi-14x/Concordia-Master-Guide/contentFile.md

 -   Course Outline and Syllabus.
 You are looking at your class's roadmap.
 If you want a guide of how to keep up with the class, this is a good indicator of what you will be taught.
 -   [Moodle](http://moodle.concordia.ca): This is where professors put up their lecture slides, reading recommendations, assignments...
 Profs will tell you where they will be updating their notes so if it's not Moodle, it might be their personal site that is locked with a password.

+-   Tutorials and Labs: Sometimes they are mandatory and other times no. Tutorials and labs start during the second week of class.
+No tutorial and labs for the first week.
+You're the judge.
+See if they bring value to your learning.
+If not, well, change sections or use that time to do whatever you like.

--   Assignments: If you are in Computer Science or Software Engineering, theorical and coding assignments.
+-   Assignments: If you are in Computer Science or Software Engineering, there are theorical and coding assignments.
 Most of the coding ones are submitted are either on Moodle or on [EAS](https://fis.encs.concordia.ca/eas/)

--   Midterms: Most of time it's during the 7th week which is around the end of October for Fall semester and before/after Reading Week Winter semester.
+-   Midterms: Most of time it's during the 7th week which is around the end of October for Fall and before/after Reading Week Winter.
 That's one of the busiest week of the semester so setup a reminder at least a week before midterm so you can actually study and not cram study.
 You can call it hell week because having assignments due on that week, plus having classes and examinations.
 You can see what I mean.

 -   Finals: By around week 4 or 5 of the semester, you can check your "My Student Centre" for when your finals are.
 Check if there's any conflicts.
 Worst case is that you have 2 exams on the same day...
 But unless you happen to have 3 exams within 24 hours, you cannot really change that.